Therapeutic Counselling EDEXCEL Level 5 Diploma

 What do I need?

-- You will need to show evidence of successful counselling training to certificate level 3, which has involved a minimum of 120 hours of tuition
+- Evidence of successful counselling training to certificate Level 3, which has involved a minimum of 120 hours of tuition

-- In addition you will be asked to submit a written piece of written work of 500 words as to why you wish to be considered for a place
+- A written piece of written work of 500-1000 words as to why you wish to be considered for a place

-- You need to provide two written references: a professional written reference from your Level 3 course tutor/organisation where you have trained and a personal written reference from a person who has known you longer than 2 years (cannot be from a family member)
+- Two written references: a professional written reference from your Level 3 course tutor/organisation where you have trained and a personal written reference from a person who has known you longer than 2 years (cannot be a family member).
+If you are currently completing your Level 3 then this will be requested if an interview is offered.

-- hold and be able to provide proof of a grade C or above in English Language
+- Proof of a grade C or above in English Language

 Where can it take me?